ruiqi7/repentance-part-2/README.md

       - How did you feel about the NPCs in this game?
       - How would you describe the monsters in this game?
       - Was there anything in the game that felt out of place?
 If there was, please describe.
       - What would you consider to be the strongest aspect of this game?
-(Art , Music, Atmosphere, Story, Gameplay)
+(Art, Music, Atmosphere, Story, Gameplay)
       - What would you consider to be the weakest aspect of this game?
       - If there was one thing you could add to this game, what would it be?